-The timer status register (\$13) contains the status bits corresponding to the four timer interrupt conditions - ICF1,OCF1, TOF, ICF2 and OCF2.
+The timer status register (\$13) is a read only register and contains the status bits corresponding to the four timer interrupt conditions - ICF1,OCF1, TOF, ICF2 and OCF2.

 Accessing the timer status register satisfies the first condition required to clear the status bits.
 The remaining step is to access the register corresponding to the status bit.